magnus-lycka/gocddash/README.md

 Gocddash uses the cctray.xml file from the go-server.

+## Why gocddash?
+Why not buildreactor?

+We wrote gocddash to have clear information radiators regarding GoCD builds on large screens in developer team rooms.

+Since these large screens were Smart TVs with builtin web browsers (which were not Google Chrome) we wanted something running as a web service rather than a Chrome plugin.

+Gocddash is different than buildreactor in several ways:

+ - It only works with GoCD.
+No Jenkins, Bamboo or Travis etc.
+ - No pop-up alerts, just the dashboard.
+ - It understands the difference between Pipelines, Stages and Jobs, and show them in the correct hierarchy.
+ - It understands Pipeline Groups, and lets you select the groups you are interested in seeing, rather than the mess of maybe hundreds of stages and jobs.
+ - It sorts Pipelines by build time and shows the most recent on the top.
+ - You can select if you only want to see broken Pipelines, brooken + currently building, or all Pipelines.
+ - It understands paused Pipelines and greys them out.
+ - It shows you the Pipeline counters, the Stage counters, and a timestamp for the latest build.
+ - It needs to be installed and run on some server...
+ - It has plenty of themes.

 ## Usage

     usage: app.py [-h] [-s SERVER] [-u USER] [-p PASSWD] [-d] [-c {1,2,3,4}]